nikandt/cansat-next/docs/Intro/lesson3.md

 :::

-In the next lesson, we will leave the digital domain, and try using a different style of sensor - an analogue light meter.
+In the next lesson, we will leave the digital domain and try using a different style of sensor - an analogue light meter.

 [Click here for the next lesson!](./lesson4)